Algersoft/Kriegerrand/README.md

 If you want to use clang, ensure you set the environment variables `CC` and `CXX`.
 See the ubuntu instructions for an example.

-- `git clone -b master --single-branch https://github.com/Algersoft/Kriegerrand`
+- `git clone -b development --single-branch https://github.com/Algersoft/Kriegerrand`
 - `cd Kriegerrand`
 - `mkdir build`
 - `cd build`